ionic-team/stencil-site/docs/introduction/upgrading-to-stencil-four.md

 In Stencil v4.0.0, this field and corresponding behavior has been removed.
 This field should be removed from a project's Stencil configuration file (`stencil.config.ts`).

+### Drop Node 14 Support

+Stencil no longer supports Node 14.
+Please upgrade local development machines, continuous integration pipelines, etc. to use Node v16 or higher.
+For the full list of supported runtimes, please see [our Support Policy](../reference/support-policy.md#javascript-runtime).

 ## Additional Packages

 To ensure the proper functioning of other `@stencil/` packages, it is advisable for projects utilizing any of the packages mentioned below to upgrade to the minimum package version specified.